iwyg/jquery.backgroundcover/README.md

 // you may also pass options:

-// setting `poll` to false will stop polling the element for size change
+// setting `poll` to true will start polling the element for size change
-// and instead only resizes the image on window resize events. `poll` is set to
+// instead of resizing the image on a window resize event. `poll` is set to
-// `true`by default.
+// `false`by default.
 $('.my-div').backgroundcover('path/to/image.jpg', {poll: false});

 // you can also add your custom destroy events, e.g. for angular you'd add